opendata-swiss/ogd-handbook-wiki/library/embed.en.md

 ---

-Some users may like to present datasets published at *opendata.swiss* on their own website.
+Some data publishers may like to present datasets published at *opendata.swiss* on their own website.
 Several of the publishing institutions even have their own data portals, on which they may like to feature any datasets which they maintain on the central catalog - integrating these with other information on their website.

-This document discusses a range of technical options for embedding content from the CKAN open data platform on other websites website, with goals that:
+This document discusses a range of technical options for embedding content from the CKAN open data platform on other websites, with goals that:

 - The datasets should be well presented, the information accurate and up-to-date - in other words, where a copy-and-paste of the information is insufficient.
 - Data publishers need to be able to show on their own website a dynamic selection from the central catalogue.
 Usually, this selection is filtered to the datasets they themselves publish.